-As we continue to count the blessings of God in our lives let us remember, “All that matters in any and every way Christ is being proclaimed.”
+As we continue preparing for Christ’s coming, let us use Mary as a model to imitate and remember, “All that matters in any and every way Christ is being proclaimed.”

 Monsignor William McCumber